2015 United Kingdom local elections: Whole council

-In 30 English unitary authorities the whole council is up for election.
+In 30 English unitary authorities the whole council was up for election.

 These were the last elections to the unitary authorities for Bournemouth and Poole, as they are set to be merged into one, along with the area covered by Christchurch District Council into one new authority in 2019.

 Third of council

-In 19 English unitary authorities one third of the council is up for election.
+In 19 English unitary authorities one third of the council was up for election.

 Non-metropolitan districts

 Whole council

-In 128 English district authorities the whole council is up for election.
+In 128 English district authorities the whole council was up for election.

 These were the last elections to councils in Christchurch, Corby, East Dorset, East Northamptonshire, Forest Heath, Kettering, North Dorset, Northampton, Purbeck, South Northamptonshire, St Edmundsbury, Suffolk Coastal, Taunton Deane, Waveney, Wellingborough, West Dorset and West Somerset.

 These councils are either being merged into larger districts, specifically those in Somerset and Suffolk at the 2019 local elections, while those in Northamptonshire and Dorset are due to have their county councils abolished and converted into 4 unitary authorities, with the new Dorset authorities electing in 2019 and the Northamptonshire authorities electing in 2020 - thus meaning all of the district and borough councillors in Northamptonshire have their terms extended for one year.

 Third of council

-In 66 English district authorities one third of the council is up for election.
+In 66 English district authorities one third of the council was up for election.